 Three-Filters-to-Normal: An Accurate and Ultrafast Surface Normal Estimator

-Over the past decade, significant efforts have been made to improve the trade-off between speed and accuracy of surface normal estimators (SNEs).
-This paper introduces an accurate and ultrafast SNE for structured range data.
-The proposed approach computes surface normals by simply performing three filtering operations, namely, two image gradient filters (in horizontal and vertical directions, respectively) and a mean/median filter, on an inverse depth image or a disparity image.
-Despite the simplicity of the method, no similar method already exists in the literature.
-In our experiments, we created three large-scale synthetic datasets (easy, medium and hard) using 24 3-dimensional (3D) mesh models.
-Each mesh model is used to generate 1800--2500 pairs of 480x640 pixel depth images and the corresponding surface normal ground truth from different views.
-The average angular errors with respect to the easy, medium and hard datasets are 1.6 degrees, 5.6 degrees and 15.3 degrees, respectively.
-Our C++ and CUDA implementations achieve a processing speed of over 260 Hz and 21 kHz, respectively.
-Our proposed SNE achieves a better overall performance than all other existing computer vision-based SNEs.
-Our datasets and source code are publicly available at: sites.google.com/view/3f2n.
+This paper proposes three-filters-to-normal (3F2N), an accurate and ultrafast surface normal estimator (SNE), which is designed for structured range sensor data, e.g., depth/disparity images.
+3F2N SNE computes surface normals by simply performing three filtering operations (two image gradient filters in horizontal and vertical directions, respectively, and a mean/median filter) on an inverse depth image or a disparity image.
+Despite the simplicity of 3F2N SNE, no similar method already exists in the literature.
+To evaluate the performance of our proposed SNE, we created three large-scale synthetic datasets (easy, medium and hard) using 24 3D mesh models, each of which is used to generate 1800--2500 pairs of depth images (resolution: 480X640 pixels) and the corresponding ground-truth surface normal maps from different views.
+3F2N SNE demonstrates the state-of-the-art performance, outperforming all other existing geometry-based SNEs, where the average angular errors with respect to the easy, medium and hard datasets are 1.66 degrees, 5.69 degrees and 15.31 degrees, respectively.
+Furthermore, our C++ and CUDA implementations achieve a processing speed of over 260 Hz and 21 kHz, respectively.
+Our datasets and source code are publicly available at sites.google.com/view/3f2n.